google/or-tools/ortools/sat/doc/scheduling.md

     add_conditional_precedence(ends[t], makespan, presences[t]);
   }

-  // Create objective: minimize 2 * makespan - 3 * sum of presences.
+  // Create objective: minimize 2 * makespan - 7 * sum of presences.
+  // That is you gain 7 by interval performed, but you pay 2 by day of delays.
   CpObjectiveProto* const obj = cp_model.mutable_objective();
   obj->add_vars(makespan);
   obj->add_coeffs(2);